Intervention Overview

 The Concept of Humiliation and Equal Dignity

 In Lindner's work, humiliation is a concept that is changing in the course of human history.
-Please see here Lindner's work.
+Please see here Lindner's reflections.

-Please read Neil Altman's text Humiliation, Retaliation, and Violence, in Tikkun Magazine, January/February 2004.
+Please see also Neil Altman's text Humiliation, Retaliation, and Violence, in Tikkun Magazine, January/February 2004.

 Global Identity and Equal Dignity

-Arne Næss, in our annual meeting in 2003, in Paris, emphasized his stance that all human beings, without any exception, first and foremost are human beings.
-He explained, how he used to invite people from prison into class, so as to demonstrate to his students that "there are no muderers" - rather, "these are human beings, who have murdered."
+Arne Næss, in our foundational conference in 2003, in Paris, emphasized his view that all human beings, without any exception, first and foremost are human beings.
+He explained how he invited people from prison into his philosophy class at university, so as to demonstrate to his students that "there are no muderers" - rather, "these are human beings, who have murdered."

 Equal Dignity and Purity for All

-Mary Douglas addresses these topics in her work, among others in Purity and Danger (1966, see an interesting summary at http://www.bytrent.demon.co.uk/douglas00.html, see an overview also further down).
+Mary Douglas addresses these topics in her work, among others in Purity and Danger (1966, see a summary at www.bytrent.demon.co.uk).

-Lindner got acquainted with this phenomenon in many places, in Cairo with the zabalin (see e.g. Unni Wikan's work on the Life Among the Poor in Cairo, Tavistock, 1980), or in Somalia with the so-called minorities (see further down), and, in 2004/5, in Japan, with the buraku.
+Lindner got acquainted with this phenomenon in many places, in Cairo with the zabalin (see e.g. Unni Wikan's work on the Life Among the Poor in Cairo, Tavistock, 1980), or in Somalia with the so-called minorities, and, in 2004/5, in Japan, with the buraku.

 Creativity Through Equal Dignity